Targeted: Beirut

 As expected, the post-event investigation conducted by the Long Commission is also covered.
 On November 6, 1983, Secretary of Defense Caspar Weinberger commissioned a panel led by Vice Admiral Robert L. J. Long to investigate the bombing.
 The commission found that the attack was innovative, representing "a new dimension of warfare” signaling the enduring challenge we will face in years to come.
 The Marine Barracks bombing heralded a new type of warfare for which the U.S. was ill-prepared.
 It marked the beginning of a conflict that continues today.

-Who should read Target: Beirut?
+Who should read Targeted: Beirut?

 Anyone who knows a veteran or is interested in understanding the story from the perspective of front-line Marines, sailors, and soldiers.